Student support at Chipping Sodbury School

 Life Learning Lessons

 The whole school will have their “life” lessons at the same time.
-This takes place on Wednesday Week 2 during periods 4 & 5.
+This takes place on Wednesday Week 2 during period 1.
 The reason for this is so that your child's life lesson can be taught by a member of staff from their House team.
 This teacher will deliver a life curriculum that is year specific and not only complements what they do in tutor time but also what is delivered to them during assemblies.
 Having a member of staff from their house team teach them allows them to build strong relationships with the other staff in their House and also with students in their particular year group.